Q59 (New York City bus): Bus line

+Bus redesigns

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q59 bus would have been truncated to the Woodhaven Boulevard station.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 As part of the new plan, the Q59 would be realigned in Brooklyn to use Borinquen Place instead; the discontinued routing within Williamsburg would be covered by another route in a future Brooklyn bus redesign.
 At the eastern end, the route would be straightened out, which might include reinstating the U-turn at 63rd Road/63rd Drive.

+A final bus-redesign plan was released in December 2023.
+The Q59 would retain its eastern terminal at Junction Boulevard, but the Q59 would be realigned in Brooklyn to use Borinquen Place instead, and one turn on the eastbound Q59 in East Williamsburg, Brooklyn, would be moved.
+The B53 and B62 routes would make stops near the Q59's discontinued routing in Williamsburg.

+On December 17, 2024, addendums to the final plan were released.
+Among these, the Brooklyn portion of the Q59 will be carried over to the Brooklyn Bus Redesign for adjustments, while the Queens portion will be retained due to a separate plan for Queens Boulevard by the NYC DOT.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q59 is part of Phase I, which started on June 29, 2025.